kailashkarthikeyan/4Bit-Up-Down-Asynchronous-Reset-Counter-Synthesis/README.md

 #### Result:
 The generic netlist has been created, and area, power, and timing reports have been tabulated and generated using Genus.

-The generic netlist has been created, and area, power, and timing reports have been tabulated and generated using Genus.